cromo/cr/content/blog/getting-func-y-in-rebol-and-red.md

 status: in progress
 belief: certain
 ---

 One day I saw a blog post on Hacker News about a release of the Red programming language.
 Having never heard of it before and seeing the comments praising the effort, I decided to investigate.
 I thought it looked interesting, but being quite different from any language I had ever seen before - which, being a language nerd, this was interesting in its own right - and I couldn't make heads or tails out of any code.
 Namely, it just looked like a jumble of identifiers - I couldn't tell what was a variable, what was a function, or how many arguments functions took.
 It also didn't help that a trailing colon is used for assignment which was so different from anything I've seen before that it just wouldn't stick in my head.

 The comments on Hacker News mentioned that Red was homoiconic like lisp - that the code is a valid data literal within the language.
 If you've seen lisp code - or even heard of people complain about it - you know that it has parentheses everywhere to delimit function and macro calls.
 This made me wonder - how does Red delimit function calls?

-((maybe a treatise on how other languages call functions?
-C-like, haskell, lisp; maybe make its own section to introduce the problem?))

 My curiosity whet, I dived into the Red documentation.
 Actually, it pointed me at a book for the language Red is inspired by and modeled after, Rebol 2.
 It took a while before even it explained how to read function calls, even though it used them through the first several chapters.
 Thus, this post introduces how to understand function calls in Red and Rebol.

-((maybe move this up to the top?))
-After spending way too long to figure out how Red delimits function calls, ...

 ## Fixed arity